 Existing questionnaires usually measure gender role attitudes on a continuum between traditional and egalitarian attitudes.
 Based on a content analysis of eleven existing questionnaires, we developed the Traditional-Antitraditional Gender Role Attitudes Scale (TAGRAS) to extend this continuum to antitraditional attitudes - a preference for women showing male-typed and men showing female-typed behavior.
 Two studies with adolescents and one study with adults confirmed that antitraditional attitudes exist.
 All items loaded on one factor and the TAGRAS has acceptable internal consistency and retest reliability.
 Convergent validity was demonstrated by showing that men have more traditional attitudes than women and that right-wing political attitudes, social dominance orientation and religious fundamentalism were positively related to traditional attitudes, whereas acceptance of genderfair language, motivation to act without prejudice, and education level were negatively related to them.
-Further, the TAGRAS was able to predict explicit and implicit attitudes to lesbians and gays as well as (peer-reported) discriminatory behavior towards lesbians, gays, and gender non-conforming individuals.
-Implicit attitudes to heterosexuals were not predicted, which is evidence for the TAGRAS's discriminant validity.
+The TAGRAS was able to predict explicit and implicit attitudes to lesbians and gays as well as (peer-reported) discriminatory behavior toward lesbians, gays, and gender nonconforming individuals.
+In fact, explicit attitudes were predicted nine months later controlling for attitudes at the first measurement.
+Furthermore, our results suggest that the extension of gender role attitudes to the antitraditional side is promising as participants with egalitarian gender role attitudes did not only differ from people with traditional attitudes but also from people with antitraditional attitudes e.g. with regard to implicit attitudes toward heterosexuals.
 In the discussion, we suggest future research making use of the fact that the TAGRAS assesses a broader range of gender role attitudes than existing questionnaires.